security-assignments/security-assignments.github.io/README.md

 ## Getting started for development

-* If you fork, go go to your repo on github.com > settings > "Github Page" > set your site to be built from the master branch.
+* If you fork, go to your repo on github.com > settings > "Github Page" > set your site to be built from the master branch.

 * Make sure you have both Ruby and Bundler installed.